Knoose/Save_the_Rain/README.md

 The Battery.
 The Electron comes with a standard 2000mAh 3.7V LiPo battery (rechargeable) which allows the Electron to be powered over long periods of time without needing a connection to wired power source.
 Instead of using the batteries that came with the device, we will be using a 6600 3.7V LiPo battery for a more reliable automated system.

-For more technical details on what comes on your device, go [here]: http://bower.io/search/?q=flatdoc.
+For more technical details on what comes on your device, go [here] (http://bower.io/search/?q=flatdoc).

-#### Useful Features
+### Useful Features

-##### Onboard Power Management
+#### Onboard Power Management
 - If the small red LED is on, the battery is charging
 - When the LED turns off, the battery is fully charged

-##### Display Signal Strength
+#### Display Signal Strength
 - Press MODE once quickly when the Electron is breathing cyan
 - The signal strength (RSSI) will be shown in a 0-5 green blinks, 5 being the strongest

 ### SIM Card Setup
 - Setup the SIM card by visting the online web [setup page]:https://setup.particle.io/.
-- You can also use the Particle Mobile App - [iPhone]:https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8 | [Android]:https://play.google.com/store/apps/details?id=io.particle.android.app
+- You can also use the Particle Mobile App - [iPhone] (https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) | [Android](https://play.google.com/store/apps/details?id=io.particle.android.app)

 ### Connecting over USB
-Check this [page]:https://docs.particle.io/guide/getting-started/connect/electron/ for the most up to date information.
+Check this [page] (https://docs.particle.io/guide/getting-started/connect/electron/) for the most up to date information.

 It's worth noting here that you currently cannot set up an Electron from the command line (CLI) because we require that a credit card number be entered, but the CLI will be extremely useful for other things.
-Please use [setup page]:https://setup.particle.io/ or the mobile apps found in the previous section.
+Please use [setup page](https://setup.particle.io/) or the mobile apps found in the previous section.

-For all of the following methods, the device must be in Listening Mode, where the RGB LED is blinking blue.Particle devices boot into listening mode by default, so if your device is brand new, it should go straight into listening mode.
+For all of the following methods, the device must be in [Listening Mode] (https://docs.particle.io/guide/getting-started/modes/electron/#listening-mode), where the RGB LED is blinking blue.Particle devices boot into listening mode by default, so if your device is brand new, it should go straight into listening mode.
 If your device is not blinking blue, hold down the MODE button.

 There are a two ways to go about connecting your device over USB, depending on your OS.

 #### Using OSX